flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

     !!! danger "No Support for Experimental - use at own risk" Please do not seek support for the Experimental Version on Discord and only report issues if you have read this page and the reported and known issues.
 You can report issues in the Discord channel "#ata-22-fms" in the thread "[CFMS LNAV ONLY Bugs + Issues](https://discord.com/channels/738864299392630914/876140343735771147/882442909918584862){ target=new }".

-=== "Marketplace Version"

-    This version is similar to Stable but is available via the Microsoft Flight Simulator in-sim marketplace.

-    !!! warning ""
-        **Due to Sim Update 5 platform stability issues that are out of our control, we have withdrawn the A32NX from the MSFS marketplace until further notice.**

 ## Version Comparison

 See [Release Notes for Stable 0.7.0](../../release-notes/v070.md)